malfusion/Py3-Clang-Tokenizer/README.md

   - ```/usr/local/Cellar/llvm/11.1.0/lib```
 - Make sure to change the Config line in tokenizer.py according to your installation:
   - ```clang.cindex.Config.set_library_path("/usr/local/Cellar/llvm/11.1.0/lib")```
+- Install clang in your python environment
+  - pip install clang

 # Usage (Library)
 - Using a string of code written in C/C++